influxdata/influxdb/docs/INSTALLATION.md

 The next sections will get you up and running with Chronograf with as little configuration and code as possible.
-By the end of this document you will have downloaded, installed, and configured all four packages of the TICK stack ([Telegraf](https://github.com/influxdata/telegraf), [InfluxDB](https://github.com/influxdata/influxdb), Chronograf, and [Kapacitor](https://github.com/influxdata/kapacitor)), and you will be all set to monitor you infrastructure.
+By the end of this document you will have downloaded, installed, and configured all four packages of the TICK stack ([Telegraf](https://github.com/influxdata/telegraf), [InfluxDB](https://github.com/influxdata/influxdb), Chronograf, and [Kapacitor](https://github.com/influxdata/kapacitor)), and you will be all set to monitor your infrastructure.

 ## Operating System Support
 Chronograf and the other components of the TICK stack are supported on a large number of operating systems and hardware architectures.